poetaster/pisound-prynth/README.md

   *  next go through the usual steps of installing pisound as blokaslabs documents.
   *  install the clicks.sh script from this repo
   *  install the supercollider node_js app.js from this repo.
 You can use the unmodified app, too.
 I just turn of serial<->osc stuff and tweak jack.
-  *  install the supercollider scripts /home/pi/prynth/server/public/supercolliderfiles/ button clicks load 1.scd, 2.scd, etc. default.scd is, well, default.
+  *  install the supercollider scripts from this repo in /home/pi/prynth/server/public/supercolliderfiles/
+  *  now clicks load 1.scd, 2.scd, etc. default.scd is, well, default. default.scd loads 1.scd.
   *  install some quarks I use the examples: CCIn (for midi) and Feedback. use Quark.install('Name').
 I actually put the quarks in the /root/.local/share/SuperCollider/quarks.
 This is not good.
 But, the beta of prynth is running the node app as root. sigh.

+# Notes on the sc scripts.

+  *  1.scd is a feedback pitchshift hack. basically, the input is pitchshifted and that shifted audio is used as feedback :) midi cc is used to control the pitchshifter and feedback.
+  *  2.scd is a stutter effect, controlled by midi cc.
+Audio input is stuttered.
+  *  3.scd is a simple 1 line synth cribbed from twitter :)
+  *  4.scd is a manic harmonizer with reverb. also controlled by midi cc.